 Search out more curiosities like the ‘Cold Bath’, medieval woodlands and ‘pan tiles’!

 Exciting events are still on including the Cranbrook Literature Festival, the 14th Cranbrook Apple Fayre (celebrating Cranbrook’s connections with smugglers and the carribean this year), and the Hole Park Napoleonic War Re-enactment Weekend.
-Museums (especially the newly opened the Amelia Scott) and theatres are now all open to take advantage of especially if it is a bit damp or cold.
+Museums (especially the newly opened the Amelia Scott) and theatres are great to take advantage of especially if it is a bit damp or cold.
 For more rainy days inspiration click here.